NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Thomas Edison

 His legacy of 3.5 million pages of letters and lab notes documenting 1,093 patents began early in life.
-As a 12-year-old newspaper publisher, Edison’s profits supported lab equipment for experiments.
+As a 12-year-old newspaper publisher, Edison's profits supported lab equipment for experiment.
 His insatiable curiosity to know, discover, and develop led to his invention of the phonograph, the electric lightbulb, the modern electric power station, the movie camera and projector, and well over 1,000 more inventions.
-He received more patents for his inventions than anybody else, before or since, Among Edison’s collaborations were the other great pioneers in electricity, Nikola Tesla and Lewis Latimer.
+He received more patents for his inventions than anybody else, before or since.
+Among Edison's collaborators were the other great pioneers in electricity, Nikola Tesla and Lewis Latimer.

 Henry Ford